EnzoSeason/study-notes/data-analytics/4-process/week-2/cleaning-data.md

   They **develop processes and procedures** to effectively **store and organize data**.

   They make sure that data is **available, secure, and backed up to prevent loss** .

+## Common data-cleaning pitfalls

+- Not checking for spelling errors

+- Forgetting to document errors

+- Not checking for misfielded values

+- Overlooking missing values

+- Only looking at a subset of the data

+- Losing track of business objectives

+- Not fixing the source of the error

+- Not analyzing the system prior to data cleaning

+- Not backing up your data prior to data cleaning

+- Not accounting for data cleaning in your deadlines/process

+## Working with multiply data sources

+- **Data merging**: the process of combining two or more datasets into a single dataset

+- **Compatibility**: describes how well two or more datasets are able to work together